DiepLau/DiepLau/README.md

 ---

-This template is from [itsZed0](https://github.com/itsZed0/itsZed0) and the icons are from [devicon](https://github.com/devicons/devicon)
+This template is from [itsZed0](https://github.com/itsZed0/itsZed0) and the icons are from [devicon](https://github.com/devicons/devicon).
+Got some inspiration from [BenniWi](https://github.com/BenniWi) 🦕✨
 </br>
 Thanks a lot :)